 What Is Speed Climbing?

-The winner in the finals takes Olympic Gold and the loser Silver.
+The winner in the finals takes Gold and the loser Silver.
 The losers of the semi-final compete to determine third and fourth place which is important for the Bronze medal.
 The most important thing is not to fall or false start as this automatically loses the round.

 Other Types Of Speed Climbing